web analytics

 Day Six took us on a spontaneous trip to Las Fuentes Georginas, beautiful hot springs outside of Xela.
 We enjoyed relaxing in the natural baths, taking in the incredible scenery, and trying mud masks straight from the rocks!
 After lunch at the springs, we embarked on our drive to Panajachel, the town by Lake Atitlán that we’ll be staying at for the next few days.

-We arrived at our hotel in the evening and after unloading our things, met on the terrace to exchange Research Presentations.
-Before the trip, each Dance Volunteer was assigned a different topic on Guatemala – such as the country’s civil war, traditional dances, and current events – and shared what they had learned with the rest of the group.
-We discussed what the students had researched in advance in relation to what they had observed and experienced after being in Guatemala for several days, noting any parallels and surprises.
+We arrived at our hotel in the evening and, after unloading our things, met on the terrace to exchange Research Presentations.
+Before the trip, each Dance Volunteer was assigned a different topic on Guatemala, such as the country’s civil war, traditional dances, and current events, and shared what they had learned with the rest of the group.
+We discussed what the students had researched in advance with what they had observed and experienced after being in Guatemala for several days, noting any parallels and surprises.
 We also debriefed last night’s performance in Xela, highlighting similarities and differences with the Dance Volunteers’ past performance opportunities.

 After a fruitful discussion and a quick dinner in town, it was off to bed to rest before tomorrow’s workshops.